jrmenzel/vimix_os/docs/userspace/tests/skill.md

-# grind
+# Stack Kill

-From xv6.
-Run random system calls in parallel forever.
+Calls a recursive function to grow the stack.
+Eventually the app will crash with a stack overflow.

 Run
-> grind
+> skill

 **Returns:**
-- wont return
+- Intended not to return

 ---
 **Up:** [user space](../userspace.md)